Skip to content

 CLI-first wins when skills run infrequently (seconds between calls), operate on text or JSON, and need to be debuggable by a human.
 It loses when a skill is called hundreds of times per task, needs rich object graphs, or streams data in real time.

-The payoff of one-script-per-skill is Unix composability.
-A priority report that draws from three services:
+One script per skill pays off in Unix composability.
+Here is a priority report that draws from three services:

 #!/usr/bin/env bash